by Pastor Tim Burt

 Yet, I find myself doing things for people all the time and literally, every day.
 And though I do, the reality is, seldom do I get back from people what I’ve done for them.
 I have learned experientially that only a small percentage of people are good at giving or showing appreciation.
 Of course there are some people who are very good at giving thanks or taking the time to write a thank you note or send off an email of thanks or show some form of appreciation.
 It’s wonderful when people do take note of what you’ve done for them and thank you in some form.
 But, the percentage of people who do is very small, and yet, most people think they fall into that small group of being good thankers.

-But, what about those close relationships—your spouse, good friendships, co-workers, or people who are the recipients of your acts of kindness where it seems like you are doing most of the giving and it’s very one-sided?
+But, what about those close relationships?
+Your spouse, good friendships, co-workers, or people who are the recipients of your acts of kindness where it seems like you are doing most of the giving and yet it’s very one-sided?
 Well, first of all, that just might be your perspective and it might not be true.
 They might be adding things to your life in ways you don’t notice.
 Or, maybe it is true.
 Maybe they are great at receiving from you but don’t give much back.
 Then what?
 Does that mean you should dump the relationship?

 Our lives could be and I hope are filled with a diversity of good relationships.
 In them, you will find great disparity on the amount of appreciation and sincere thanks that people return back to you.
 But if you’ll do a self-examination, you might find some relationships that you receive more from and give less to.
-Or you may just realize that God’s has graced you with more of a giving personality than most, and that the imbalance of you giving more than others return back to you, is always going to be a part of your experience.
+Or you may just realize that God’s has graced you with more of a giving and appreciating personality than most, and that the imbalance of you giving more than others return back to you is always going to be a part of your experience.

 Though it’s a living reality that many of your kindnesses will be unappreciated, it’s still important to hold onto good people and good relationships.
 There are some non-appreciators in your life that are still maturing and growing in this area but probably add to your life in other ways.
 Maybe they add other things to your life that make you value the relationship such as bringing you joy, or making you laugh, or fun to hang with, or being someone you can talk to or count on in trouble.
 Don’t blow off the relationship because it’s not perfectly fair in the reciprocation of appreciation.
 Most relationships aren’t perfect or perfectly reciprocal in love and appreciation.
 But, they do bring value to your life and they are worth having.